luisw19/omesa/serviceimplementation.md

 Identifying the desired and / or necessary Core Capabilities for a particular solution as well as the Design Patterns best suited to realize them is key when it comes to delivering an assertive design and eventually justifying specific implementation choices.

 <i><small><sup>1</sup> For the purpose of this body of work we have researched and handpicked a set of patterns from references which we consider highly qualified.
-However, both individuals and organizations are encouraged to apply their own criteria when choosing, qualifying and mapping their trusted design patterns to OMESA's Core Capability model.</small></i>
+However, both individuals and organizations are encouraged to apply their own criteria when choosing, qualifying and mapping their trusted design patterns to architectural blueprints based on OMESA's Core Capability model.</small></i>

 ## Core Capability Definitions